Roses29/My-data-portfolio/README.md

 Performed data cleaning, transformation and analysis on a dirty retail store dataset from Kaggle.

+Python packages used: Pandas, Matplotlib, Seaborn

 Full project can be found here:

 **2. Data visualization with Power BI**